-Any complaint about the District; including instruction, discipline, District personnel policy, procedure, or curriculum; should be referred through proper administrative channels before it is presented to the Board for consideration and action.
+Any complaint about the District on these or other topics; including instruction, discipline, District personnel policy, procedure, or curriculum; should be referred through proper administrative channels before it is presented to the Board for consideration and action.
 All complaints should be resolved through proper channels in the following order:

-- 1. Teacher or staff;
+- 1. Teacher or staff.

 - 2. Principal/Superintendent; then

 - 3. Board of Trustees.

-Please also see District Policy No. 4110 Public Complaints.
+Please also see District Policy No. 4110 Public Complaints and Suggestions.